varunpilankar/il0g.com/content/about/_index.md

 +++
-title = "about"
+title = "About | il0g.com : Indrasen Pilankar aka Varun on Tech, Life, Business and more"
 +++

-# About | il0g.com :: Indrasen Pilankar aka Varun on Tech, Life, Business and more

 ![](me_grid.jpg#floatright)*Me in Variable Expression*